Chillstepp/ChillEngine/README.md

 ### DX12 Wrapper

-- d3dx12.h like helper function/struct.
+- `d3dx12.h` like helper function/struct.

+- Use **Split Barrier** help to improve performance, especially in multi-engine scenarios or where resources are read/write transitioned sparsely throughout one or more command lists.

 -